PKUFlyingPig/Self-learning-Computer-Science/README.md

 | ------------------------------------------------------------ | -------------------- | ------------- | ---------- |
 | [MIT web development course](https://weblab.mit.edu/schedule/) | Javascript           | Ongoing       | 🌟🌟🌟        |

-Don not have time to learn a comprehensive software engineering course ?
+Do not have time to learn a comprehensive software engineering course ?
 Wanna develop your own website in two weeks ?
 Take this MIT's web development crash course!
 You will learn HTML/CSS/Javascript/React/NodeJS/MongoDB... ... almost all the critical things you need to know about web dev.

 [↩](#overview)